ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldPreparation.rst

 is possible, however, to select a single field to process via the ``FIELD_SELECTION_SCIENCE`` parameter (by giving the field **name**).

+SPEEDING up processing: The pipeline has an option to speed up processing by splitting the msdata in time.
+If sought, the timewise splitting of the measurement sets for each beam are done upfront at the copy/split step.
+This allows parallel execution of the non-imaging tasks (BandpassApplication, Flagging, Averaging and ContinuumSubtraction) on the cluster, and helps attain a massive reduction in processing times.
+The imaging is done per beam using data in ALL the TimeWindows either by combining the TimeWise split data in an intermediate step, or by passing to imager the list of the TimeWise split measurement sets (the latter is being experimented and should help reduce some duplication of data as well as save some time in the combining process).
+For details on making use of this feature, see the section on **Processing by splitting data in time** in the table below.

 +-----------------------------------------------+---------------------------------+-------------------------------------------------+-----------------------------------------------------------------------+
 | Variable                                      | Default                         | Parset equivalent                               | Description                                                           |